farouk15160/CanMQTT-Bridge/README.md

 ## Compilation

-To compile the project, navigate to the root directory of the `Translater-code-new` project and execute the following command:
+To compile the project, navigate to the root directory of the `CanMQTT-Bridge` project and execute the following command:

 ```bash
 go build -o can2mqtt_translator cmd/can2mqtt/main.go